mrwatson-de/fmAutoMate/README.md

 - Copy layout buttons and insert their steps into a script *directly* (really?
 Hell, yeah! 😎👍)
 - Maybe even add the necessary parameters to a Perform Script call - completely automatically? (*)
 - Oh yeah, and what about "Dock Window to Script Workspace" for those annoying floating windows you get from the debugger? 🤩 Wouldn't that just be phenomenal?
+- Copy the current column of data from the active field?
+  - Just type ⌘⌃K cc ⏎

 ...all of which is open source?